AUGmentecture logo

 3. Traffic flow simulation

-• Predict customer movement patterns.
+• Predict customer movement and identify high-congestion zones.

 4. Stakeholder collaboration